geralexgr/ansible-vmware/README.md

 # Ansible-VMware
-> An ansible project which automates the virtual machines deployment procedure
+> An ansible project which automates the virtual machines deployment procedure on VMware environments

 ## v1.0 features